sensu/sensu-docs/content/sensu-go/6.8/web-ui/catalog-reference.md

 resource_patches |      |
 -------------|------
-description  | Attributes that define how to apply changes to the integration resources in the `sensu-resources.yaml` file based on user responses to [prompts][].
-Read [Resource patches attributes][] for more information. required     | true type         | Map of key-value pairs example      | {{< code yml >}}
+description  | Attributes that define how to apply changes to the integration resources in the `sensu-resources.yaml` file based on user responses to [prompts][22].
+Read [Resource patches attributes][20] for more information. required     | true type         | Map of key-value pairs example      | {{< code yml >}}